jeffy893/posterity/2024-10-21_Jefferson_In-a-Nutshell.md

 * Learned to appreciate legal wisdom by spending a summer shadowing his Grandfather Richards
 * Learned to appreciate peace by spending a year supporting his Grandmother Hursley
 * Learned to appreciate grace from national holidays with Gramma Richards
+* Another Blue Moon on the 30th of August, 30 years from his birth